Sagittarius A*

-On May 12, 2022, astronomers, using the Event Horizon Telescope, released the first image of the accretion disk around the horizon of Sagittarius A* produced using a world-wide network of radio observatories made in April 2017, confirming the object to be a black hole.
-This is the second confirmed image of a black hole, after Messier 87's supermassive black hole in 2019.

 Observation and description

 On May 12, 2022, the first image of Sagittarius A* was released by the Event Horizon Telescope Collaboration.
 The image, which is based on radio interferometer data taken in 2017, confirms that the object contains a black hole.
-This is the second image of a black hole.
-This image took five years of calculations to process.
+This is the second image of a black hole, and took five years of calculations to process.
 The data were collected by eight radio observatories at six geographical sites.
-Radio images are produced from data by aperture synthesis, usually from night long observations of stable sources.
+Radio images are produced from data by aperture synthesis, usually from night-long observations of stable sources.
 The radio emission from Sgr A* varies on the order of minutes, complicating the analysis.

 Their result gives an overall angular size for the source of 51.8±2.3 μas.
 At a distance of 26,000 ly, this yields a diameter of 51.8 e6km.
 For comparison, Earth is 150 e6km from the Sun, and Mercury is 46 e6km from the Sun at perihelion.
 The proper motion of Sgr A* is approximately −2.70 mas per year for the right ascension and −5.6 mas per year for the declination.

 The telescope's measurement of these black holes tested Einstein's theory of relativity more rigorously than has previously been done, and the results match perfectly.

 In 2019, measurements made with the High-resolution Airborne Wideband Camera-Plus (HAWC+) mounted in the SOFIA aircraft revealed that magnetic fields cause the surrounding ring of gas and dust, temperatures of which range from -280 to 17500 F, to flow into an orbit around Sagittarius A*, keeping black hole emissions low.

-Astronomers have been unable to observe Sgr A* in the optical spectrum because of the effect of 25 magnitudes of extinction by dust and gas between the source and Earth.
+Astronomers have been unable to observe Sgr A* in the optical spectrum because of the effect of 25 magnitudes of extinction (absorption and scattering) by dust and gas between the source and Earth.

 History

-Karl Jansky, considered a father of radio astronomy, discovered in April 1933 that a radio signal was coming from a location in the direction of the constellation of Sagittarius, towards the center of the Milky Way.
+In April 1933, Karl Jansky, considered one of the fathers of radio astronomy, discovered that a radio signal was coming from a location in the direction of the constellation of Sagittarius, towards the center of the Milky Way.
 The radio source later became known as Sagittarius A. His observations did not extend quite as far south as we now know to be the Galactic Center.
 Observations by Jack Piddington and Harry Minnett using the CSIRO radio telescope at Potts Hill Reservoir, in Sydney discovered a discrete and bright "Sagittarius-Scorpius" radio source, which after further observation with the 80 ft CSIRO radio telescope at Dover Heights was identified in a letter to Nature as the probable Galactic Center.